Bonjiang/cloud_db_mgmt_pooling_migrations/README.md

 6. check the database

 Many files popped up when I proceeded with these steps.
 I also faced an error when creating tables.
 But, I resolved it by adding the "#" in the env.py file to be "#target_metadata = None".
 This worked!
 Then, I modified my table to include a column of "is_deceased", "is_deceased = Column(String(30), nullable=False)".
 This is shown in my gcp.py file.
+ERROR pic shown in my ERRORS folder as "Migrations Error"